mui/mui-x/docs/data/data-grid/pagination/pagination.md

 #### Estimated row count

-There could be possibilities when the accurate row count is not initially available for many reasons such as:

-1. For some databases, computing `rowCount` upfront is a costly operation due to the scale of data or how the data is structured.
-2. Some data structures don't have the `rowCount` information until the very last page.

-In such scenarios, some backends provide an estimated row count initially which could be used to estimate the number of pages until the actual row count is available.
-In some cases, this estimate value could also be more than the actual row count.
-Therefore, the Grid uses it only to show the user an estimated number of rows, and uses `paginationMeta.hasNextPage` as a single source of truth to check whether more records are available on the server.

-There could be two possibilities after providing the initial props (as mentioned in the table above):

-1. The actual row count is fetched from the server lazily and provided to the Grid using the `rowCount` prop.
-The `estimatedRowCount` prop will be ignored once the `rowCount` prop is set to a positive value.
-2. The user has already reached the estimated last page and the actual row count is still not available, in that case, the Grid could take the help of the `hasNextPage='false'` to know that the last page is fetched and try to set a value like in the unknown row count use case.

-The following example demonstrates the use of the `estimatedRowCount` and `hasNextPage` props to handle the case when the actual row count is not initially available.
+Estimated row count could be considered a hybrid approach of known and unknown row count cases, where the actual row count is not initially available, but an estimated row count is available.

+Initially, when an `estimatedRowCount` is set and `rowCount='-1'`, the grid work identical to the "Unknown row count" use case, with the exception that the `estimatedRowCount` is used to show more detailed information in the pagination footer.

+Once the current row count exceeds the `estimatedRowCount`, the Grid will ignore the `estimatedRowCount` and completely work as the "Unknown row count" use case.

+Meanwhile, if the `rowCount` is set to a valid value (either by updating the `rowCount` prop or setting `hasNextPage='false'`), the Grid will shift to the "Known row count" use case.

+The following example demonstrates this scenario.
 The actual row count is `1000` but the Grid is initially provided with an estimated row count of `100`.

-The Grid keeps fetching the next page until `hasNextPage` is `false` or the actual row count is provided to the Grid lazily, you can do that by clicking the "Set Row Count" button.
+You can set the `rowCount` value by hitting the "Set Row Count" button.

 {{"demo": "ServerPaginationGridEstimated.js", "bg": "inline"}}

 :::warning
 The `hasNextPage` must not be set to `false` until there are _actually_ no records left to fetch, because when `hasNextPage` becomes `false`, the Grid considers this as the last page and tries to set the `rowCount` value to a finite value.

+If an external data fetching library sets the values to undefined during loading, you can memoize the `paginationMeta` value to ensure it doesn't change during loading as shown in the "Unknown row count" section.
 :::

 :::info